ByteWelder/Tactility/docs/ideas.md

 - Publish firmwares with upload tool
 - De-duplicate WiFi SSIDs.
 Use bssid of strongest AP to connect to.
 - Move libs/M5 projects to boards/M5Shared
+- Rewrite screenshot service to become an actual service (that is not auto-started)

 # Core Ideas
 - Make a HAL?
 It would mainly be there to support PC development.
 It's a lot of effort for supporting what's effectively a dev-only feature.